FIELDS: Face reconstruction with accurate Inference of Expression using Learning with Direct Supervision: Method

-\textbf{Emotion Recogniton Head.}$\;$ Given the encoder predicted FLAME parameters \(\hat\beta, \hat\Psi\), we employ a lightweight 4-layer Multi-Layer Perceptron (MLP) with BatchNormalization and LeakyReLU activations to jointly predict continuous valence–arousal and discrete emotion categories:
+\textbf{Emotion Recognition Head.}$\;$ Given the encoder predicted FLAME parameters \(\hat\beta, \hat\Psi\), we employ a lightweight 4-layer Multi-Layer Perceptron (MLP) with BatchNormalization \cite{ioffe2015batch} and LeakyReLU \cite{xu2015empirical} activations to jointly predict continuous valence–arousal and discrete emotion categories:

-where \(\hat v,\hat a\in\mathbb{R}\) are the regressed valence-arousal scores, and \(\mathbf{\hat p}\in\Delta^C\) is the softmax probability over \(C\) emotion classes.
+where \(\hat v,\hat a\in\mathbb{R}\) are the regressed valence-arousal scores, and \(\mathbf{\hat p}\) is the softmax probability over \(C\) emotion classes.